 Where to stay in Tokyo

-There are lots of different types of accommodation in Tokyo, from hostels and backpackers to business hotels, capsule hotels, and the usual chains and luxury hotels too.
+There are many different types of accommodation in Tokyo, from hostels and backpackers to business hotels, capsule hotels, and the usual chains and luxury hotels.

 Day trips from Tokyo

-If you have some extra time in your Tokyo itinerary, consider these quick day trips.
-If you want to see a more extensive list of day trips from Tokyo and how to do them thencheck out this post.
+Consider these quick day trips if you have some extra time in your Tokyo itinerary.
+If you want to see a more extensive list of day trips from Tokyo and how to do them, then check out this post.

 A mountain town on the west side of Tokyo, Hakone is popular for its hot spring resorts and iconic view of Mount Fuji.
 Check out day trips here.